Maryland State Police: History

 Until 1921, Maryland had no state-wide police force.
 In that year, in response to increasing crime, the Commissioner of Motor Vehicles organized a team of police officers who were given statewide jurisdiction to enforce traffic and criminal laws.
 They gained jurisdiction through deputization by county sheriffs.
 An associated plainclothes investigative unit became known as the "State Police Force."

 In 1935, the Maryland State Police was established as a separate unit of state government, funded out of revenues from the Department of Commissioner of Motor Vehicles.
 It was granted additional statewide police powers to enforce fish, oyster, game and other conservation laws and maintain a training school.
 It was made part of the Department of Public Safety and Correctional Services in 1970.

 In 1994, the Department of Maryland State Police was formed as a separate executive department; it was renamed the Department of State Police in 1995.
-Recent superintendents have included David B. Mitchell from 1995 to 2003, Ed Norris from 2003 to 2004, Thomas E. Hutchins from 2004 to 2007, Terrence Sheridan from 2007 to 2011 and Marcus L. Brown from 2011 to 2015.
+Recent superintendents have included David B. Mitchell from 1995 to 2003, Ed Norris from 2003 to 2004, Thomas E. Hutchins from 2004 to 2007, Terrence Sheridan from 2007 to 2011, Marcus L. Brown from 2011 to 2015, William M. Pallozzi from 2015 to 2020, and Woodrow W. Jones III from 2020 to 2022.

-Colonel William M. Pallozzi was appointed as the acting superintendent on February 17, 2015.
-Colonel Pallozzi was overwhelmingly confirmed by the Maryland Legislature and on March 26, 2015, was officially sworn in as Maryland State Police Superintendent.
-Colonel Pallozzi began his career as a patrol trooper with the Maryland State Police in 1989.
-Since that time, he has held various supervisory and leadership positions, including commander of the Executive Protection Division; chief of staff in the Office of the Superintendent; chief of the Criminal Investigation Bureau; and chief of the Support Services Bureau.
-In his last role, he oversaw multiple, complex projects and programs impacting every aspect of the Maryland State Police.
+Colonel Roland L. Butler Jr. was sworn in as Secretary of the Maryland Department of State Police by Governor Wes Moore on April 11, 2023.
+In 2024, he served as Maryland’s on-scene coordinator for the Key Bridge Response Unified Command, in which he was responsible for the deployments of the Underwater Recovery Team, Aviation Command, Forensic Sciences Division and the Criminal Enforcement Division.
+Butler retired on October 10, 2025.
+Lieutenant Colonel Danile C. Pickett is serving as acting Secretary of the Maryland Department of State Police until his successor, Michael Jackson, is confirmed by the Maryland Senate.

 In the history of the force, forty-three state troopers have been killed in the line of duty.

 Jurisdiction

-The Maryland State Police has jurisdiction throughout Maryland and may, in its discretion or at the request of any municipal agency, or when ordered by the Governor of Maryland, exercise and enforce statewide laws without regard to jurisdiction within the boundaries of the state of Maryland.
+The Maryland State Police has jurisdiction throughout Maryland and may, in its discretion or at the request of any municipal agency, or when ordered by the Governor of Maryland, exercise and enforce statewide laws without regard to jurisdiction within the boundaries of the State of Maryland.
 Otherwise, except under certain conditions as defined by statute, the agency does not enforce criminal laws within the jurisdiction of those incorporated municipalities which have their own police force.

 The department also has the authority and jurisdiction to investigate allegations of police corruption concerning any municipal agency within the state.
 The department also enforces controlled substance laws throughout the state.